People get into the event business for a number of reasons, but the ones that stick around seem to have two very strong qualities:

 - The desire to be in the middle of intense action, even when it hurts.

 I’ve been chatting with our intern during our weekly meetings about what she wants to do with her life.
 She’s finishing up at community college here and on the path to moving back home and getting the 4-year degree.
 She’ll be leaving an epic social life and a lot of opportunities.
 “It just feels like getting that degree is delaying opportunities,” she said.
 And, surprisingly, her parents are also asking her to reconsider finishing that degree.

 All of the principals of All Out Events have four year (or more) degrees, but after ten years in the business, we totally get it.
 We don’t need a college degree, we need those two qualities above.

 Especially for the kind of work we do.
 When everything seems to be going to hell at once (and yes, it happens, but hopefully you don’t see it), our radios flare up and we call out for support, for reinforcements, for quick-action decisions.
 Nobody is there to punch a clock, and everyone is there hoping that the hardwork will pay off eventually.

 You don’t get people like that by being “the boss” and holding the power for yourself.
 Sometimes I reckon that putting on high logistics events feel like orchestrating a war.
 All these factors, civilians, enemies (in the form of problems, nature, complaints), and tons of different angles.
 There’s a reason great generals are there not as top-down decision makers but also as inspirers.

-This video always makes me think of what it feels like.
 At the end of the day, you’ve got to be left standing, broken, bankrupt, and ultimately responsible.
 But hopefully your troops got something out of it, no matter what.

 The thing that’s missing with the general analogy is the fact that event planning takes a team.
 A team you can rely on.
 One you can lean on.